ElektraInitiative/libelektra/doc/CODING.md

 - use `@` to start Doxygen tags
 - Do not duplicate information available in Git in Doxygen comments.
 - Use `@copydoc`, `@copybrief` and `@copydetails` intensively (except for file headers).

+Further Doxygen documentation can be found in the [Doxygen README](/doc/doxygen/README.md).

 ### File Headers